netdata/netdata/docs/step-by-step/step-03.md

 <p><a href="https://app.netdata.cloud" className="button button--lg">Sign in to Cloud</a></p>

-Once you're done with that guide, circle back to this step in the tutorial to learn how to use the Visited Nodes feature on top of Cloud's centralized web interface.
+When you finish that guide, circle back to this step in the tutorial to learn how to use the Visited Nodes feature on top of Cloud's centralized web interface.

 ## Navigate between dashboards with Visited nodes

 To add nodes to your Visited nodes menu, you first need to navigate to that node's dashboard, then click the **Sign in** button at the top of the dashboard.
-You'll see a screen that says your node is requesting access to your Netdata Cloud account.
-Sign in with your preferred method.
+On the screen that appears, which states your node is requesting access to your Netdata Cloud account, sign in with your preferred method.

-When finished, you're redirected back to your node's dashboard, which is now connected to your Netdata Cloud account.
-You can now see the Visited nodes menu, which will be populated by a single node.
+Cloud redirects you back to your node's dashboard, which is now connected to your Netdata Cloud account.
+You can now see the Visited nodes menu, which is populated by a single node.

 ![An Agent's dashboard with the Visited nodes menu](https://user-images.githubusercontent.com/1153921/80830383-b6ba2400-8b9d-11ea-9eb2-379c7eccd22f.png)

-If you previously went through the Cloud onboarding process to create a Space and War Room, you will also see these about the Visited Nodes menu.
+If you previously went through the Cloud onboarding process to create a Space and War Room, you will also see these in the Visited Nodes menu.
 You can click on your Space or any of your War Rooms to navigate to Netdata Cloud and continue monitoring your infrastructure from there.

 ![A Agent's dashboard with the Visited nodes menu, plus Spaces and War Rooms](https://user-images.githubusercontent.com/1153921/80830382-b6218d80-8b9d-11ea-869c-1170b95eeb4a.png)